siheming/mspypeline/doc/source/workflow.rst

 Select pathways and GO-Terms of interest
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Select :ref:`pathway-proteins`.
-Selected pathways will have following effects:
+Selected pathways has following effects:

-* for the :meth:`~mspypeline.BasePlotter.plot_pathway_analysis` one plot per pathway will be created
+* for the :meth:`~mspypeline.BasePlotter.plot_pathway_analysis` one plot per pathway is created
-* in the :meth:`~mspypeline.BasePlotter.plot_rank`, if a protein is found it will be marked on the plot and colored by the pathway
+* in the :meth:`~mspypeline.BasePlotter.plot_rank`, if a protein is found it is marked on the plot and colored by the pathway
-* in the :meth:`~mspypeline.BasePlotter.plot_r_volcano`, if a pathway is selected, proteins of that pathway will be annotated in the plot instead of the most significant proteins that are annotated by default
+* in the :meth:`~mspypeline.BasePlotter.plot_r_volcano`, if a pathway is selected, proteins of that pathway are annotated in the plot instead of the most significant proteins that are annotated by default

 Select :ref:`go-term-proteins`.
-Selected GO-Terms will have following effects:
+Selected GO-Terms has following effects:

 * for the :meth:`~mspypeline.BasePlotter.plot_go_analysis` one additional barplot is added per GO term